qjojo/hipSOLVER/docs/howto/usage.rst

   * :ref:`hipsolverSpXcsrlsvcholHost <sparse_csrlsvcholHost>` with `reorder = 1`
   * :ref:`hipsolverSpXcsrlsvchol <sparse_csrlsvchol>` with `reorder = 1`

-- The functions :ref:`hipsolverSpScsrlsvqr <sparse_csrlsvqr>` are currently implemented by converting the sparse input matrix to a dense matrix, and therefore do not support any reordering method.
+- The function :ref:`hipsolverSpScsrlsvqr <sparse_csrlsvqr>` is currently implemented by converting the sparse input matrix to a dense matrix, and therefore do not support any reordering method.

 .. _sparse_performance: